Updated September 6th, 2020

 - Composition: Hemp is defined by federal law as containing less than 0.3% THC by dry weight.
 Alternatively, THC content in cannabis can currently reach a concentration of up to 30% and climbing.

 - Legality: The Controlled Substances Act of 1970 outlawed all Cannabaceae varieties.
 Regardless of the re-legalization of industrial hemp with the passing of the Agricultural Improvement Act of 2018, cannabis remains illegal on a federal level for all intents and purposes.
-Cannabis can, however, be prescribed in 33 different states as a medical treatment.
+Cannabis can, however, be prescribed in 33 different states as a wellness treatment.

-- Applications: Despite the recreational value of cannabis, its potential as a medical application is currently recognized in 33 different states and counting.
+- Applications: Despite the recreational value of cannabis, its potential as a wellness application is currently recognized in 33 different states and counting.
 Alternatively, while hemp is a common source of therapeutic CBD, it has a myriad of other applications, including the making of products such as paper, canvas, rope, building materials, and textiles.

 A Final Word from Pure CBD Vapors